Faevoh/user_management_system/README.md

 # User Management
-Developing a simple CRUD (create, read, update and delete) API for managing "Users" using Javascript, Nodejs, Expressjs and MongoDb for database.
+Building a simple CRUD (create, read, update and delete) API for managing "Users" using Javascript, Nodejs, Expressjs and MongoDb for database.

 ## Table of Contents
 - [Project setup and Installation](#installation)